-Because blockhain helps bring in more participants to projects whether through ICOs or other participation models, it allows marketers to access more information and creations from a larger number of people.
+Because blockchain helps bring in more participants to projects whether, through ICOs or other participation models, it allows marketers to access more information and creations from a larger number of people.
 As such, blockchain systems can be a place where marketers leverage diverse skills from project participants (and purchasing of rights) to advance their marketing campaigns and their companies.

 At the same time, impressive blockchain ad models are generating a lot of interest among participants because they advocate for incentivizing of consumers who share and give out their implicit data, such as behavioral or psychographic data all with consent.

 In addition to this, some projects have models where the consumers are paid for providing explicit data such as personally identifiable information, interests, and purchase plans.
 Because this information and content help them generate more useful leads, incentivizing these kinds of users will help encourage users to provide more useful data instead of leaving them feeling "used."
 Besides, the fact that users are free to curate what they feel passionate about, motivates them.

 3. Enhancing equality: If users of a system are voting in an award show or sponsored content, with smart contracts, blockchain can facilitate equal voting and ensure that voters meet eligibility criteria.